-The Department is installing a monitoring site in Bradford County to measure ambient concentrations of ozone and nitrogen oxides.
+The Department has installed a monitoring site in Bradford County to measure ambient concentrations of ozone and nitrogen oxides.
 The site is located in the Towanda area and has been chosen because of the local topography (ridge and valley) and the numerous wells and compressor stations to the west.
 This site is specifically located to determine if Pennsylvania is experiencing similar winter-time ozone issues to those being seen in states like Wyoming and Colorado.
 Site operations will be performed by the Pennsylvania State University (PSU).
 The DEP/PSU collaboration ozone site near Gleason (Tioga County) has been upgraded with a nitrogen oxide monitor.
 With the installation of the Bradford County monitor, PA DEP will have air monitors in 18 of the 37 counties included in the Marcellus Shale region.

 SO2 NAAQS: EPA adopted a revised 1-hour SO2 National Ambient Air Quality Standard (NAAQS) in June 2010.
 EPA set the standard at 75 parts per billion (ppb).
 In June 2011, PA submitted recommendations to EPA for area designations, recommending four counties be designated as nonattainment (Allegheny, Beaver, Indiana, and Warren) based on ambient air quality data.
 On February 7, 2013, EPA notified the states of EPA's response to the recommendations.
 States have 120 days to review EPA's response and provide any additional data.
+DEP responded to EPA's 120-day letter on April 8, 2013.
 EPA plans on making the final designations this spring.
 The nonattainment areas would be required to achieve attainment within 5 years of the designation.

 Climate Change: The Department is required under Act 70 of 2008 to prepare a climate impacts assessment and action plan and update those reports every three years.
 The impacts assessment report has been prepared by researchers at the Pennsylvania State University.
 The report is undergoing review by the Department.
-The Climate Change Advisory Committee is reviewing draft action plans that will be included in the Department's report to the legislature.
+The Climate Change Advisory Committee (CCAC) is reviewing draft action plans that will be included in the Department's report to the legislature.
+The next meeting of the CCAC is scheduled for May 21, 2013.